seydx/homebridge-sonybravia-platform/README.md

 | psk | Yes | Your Pre Shared Key |
 | homeapp | Yes | Cause it is not possible to "shutting down" or "deactivate" a HDMI Input or CEC, the homeapp will be activated instead - App installed on the Sony TV |

-### OPTIONAL (not required)
+### OPTIONAL (TV)
-If you put all optional lines, you will get CEC possiblity, Apps etc
+With these settings you will get a power switch and a polling functionality for your devices, inputs and tv

 | Attributes | Required | Usage |
 |------------|----------|-------|